TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 4 - Configuration Dashboards/3.4.1-design-considerations/_index.md

 - Check for standalone ESXi.
 It will have no parent cluster
 - Check for missing Telegraf agent in critical VM

 Anything else?
-Let’s collaborate to enhance the configuration dashboards!
+Let's collaborate to enhance the configuration dashboards!